JimmyDansbo/VTUIlib/README.md

 ## Registers

 Several zeropage addresses are used by the library for temporary storage space as well as parameter passing.
-Addresses used are `$22 - $2D` this is to avoid using the ABI registers used by the new Commander X16 functions.
+Addresses used are `r0 - r5` (`$02 - $0D`).
+These are the same registers as is used by the new kernal functions in the Commander X16.
-The ABI registers are named r0, r0l, r0h, r1 and so on.
-They start at address $02 and go all the way to $21.
-The debugger in the emulator displays 16bit registers x16, x17, x18 & x19.
-These are the registers mostly used by the VTUI library, but in some cases more space is needed and an additional 4 bytes of zerospace is used totalling 12 bytes of zeropage space used by the library.

-The VTUI library only uses the zeropage addresses inside it's own function or as paramater passing so this space can be used for anything else as long as it is made available to the functions as they are called.
+The VTUI library mostly uses r0 and r1 for parameter passing, r2-r5 are used for temporary storage.
+All zeropage registers can be discarded as soon as a routine has returned.

 In addition to the zeropage memory, the VTUI library uses CPU registers for transferring arguments to the functions as well as temporary space and indexing.